 Labor & Delivery

-Due to the space limitations in the triage room and for patient safety and confidentiality, only one visitor may be in the room at a time.
+Due to the space limitations in the triage room/recovery room and for patient safety and confidentiality, only one visitor may be in the room at a time.

-The playroom is for inpatient children and their siblings only.
+The playroom is for in-patient children and their siblings only.
 The patient or siblings must be non-contagious and accompanied by an adult at all times.

-This visiting policy may change with seasonal illnesses or as needed for other contagious diseases within the community.
+Visiting Policy may change with seasonal illnesses or as needed for other contagious diseases within the community.